andyargg/andyargg/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning web design
+- 🤔 I’m looking for help with learning more about programming and have a job for in the future -My carreer is Programming Technician.
+1st year
-- 🤔 I’m looking for help with learning more about programming and have a job for in the future
+- Studying poo/archives with Python
-- Studying poo with Python
+- Learning games development with pygame
 -->